grantmacken/xQuery-library-scaffold/README.md

 # Set up Steps

 ```
 git clone git@github.com:grantmacken/xQlibScaffold.git
 cd xQlibScaffold
 # init with a path project-name
 ./init ../newXqueryLibName
 ```
-newXqueryLibName will now be populated with starter files and the build and test scaffolding
+create a newXqueryLibName folder and populates folder with starter files and the build and test scaffolding

 ```